percona/percona-toolkit/docs/installation.rst

 Installing Percona Toolkit
 ==========================

-Percona provides packages for most popular 64-bit Linux distributions:

-* Debian 9 ("Stretch")
-* Debian 10 ("Buster")
-* Ubuntu 18.04 LTS ("Bionic Beaver")
-* Ubuntu 20.04 LTS ("Focal Fossa")
-* Red Hat Enterprise Linux or CentOS 7 ("Maipo")
-* Red Hat Enterprise Linux or CentOS 8 ("Ootpa")

-.. note:: Percona Toolkit should work on other DEB-based and RPM-based systems (for example, Oracle Linux and Amazon Linux AMI), but it is tested only on those listed above.

 It is recommended to install Percona software from official repositories:

 1. Configure Percona repositories as described in